-- A "disruption" is defined as any residential unit, commercial or industrial structure, or institutional structure located within about 200 feet of the right-of-way required for the Lake Parkway extension. - The Lake Parkway extension is estimated to disrupt 56 residential units, 12 commercial or industrial structures, and no institutional structures.
+- A "disruption" is defined as any residential unit, commercial or industrial structure, or institutional structure located within about 200 feet of the right-ofway required for the Lake Parkway extension. - The Lake Parkway extension is estimated to disrupt 56 residential units, 12 commercial or industrial structures, and 0 institutional structures.